 Leverage Usage-Based Billing

 Revenue leakage may also occur when you’re not able to efficiently and accurately track and bill for different usage.
-If you can’t accurately track and bill for consumption-based services, you could be missing out on a significant revenue stream.
+If you can’t wholly track and bill for consumption-based services, more than likely you’re missing out on a significant revenue stream.
 Usage-based billing helps ensure you’re correctly charging for your services and never leaving potential revenue on the table.

-Maximize Revenue with RecVue
+Maximum Revenue with RecVue